kaustubhKVS/i-TempleERP/QnA Clarification from Project Submission.md

 In this approach, each transaction recorded results in the minting of an NFT containing relevant information (Name, Amount, Occasion) in the Blockchain ledger.
 This methodology is inspired by MongoDB's document-centric storage, where each entry is stored as a file document with its properties in a single file, forming a collection of files treated as a database.

-# Use of General US survey to make predictions for you Indian temple
+# Use of General US survey to make predictions for Indian temple
 The predictive model, utilizing Meta's Prophet, is designed to forecast the number of visitors to a temple on a specific day.
-In the absence of direct data from the Indian context, a pragmatic approach was taken by leveraging data from a US survey that monitored the attendance at social gatherings in the United States.
+In the absence of direct data from the Indian context, a pragmatic approach was taken by leveraging data from a US survey that monitored attendance at social gatherings in the United States.
 This dataset was employed as the training data for a rapid proof-of-concept.
 Let's break down the steps and considerations:

 1. **Choice of Predictive Model:**